Τήλος – Dodecanese

 OBS: I did this walk last in 1997!

-•3 LIVADIA – LETHRA – MIKRO HORIO – LIVADIA (my total time 3h23, includes stops for photography, some sightseeing and a swim in the ocean – net walking time was about 2h15; +-383m; 2 laps): This is walk 42 in /Graf/, but in reverse.
-I think the walk is even easier to find and follow in this direction.
+•3 LIVADIA – LETHRA – MIKRO HORIO – LIVADIA (my total time 3h23, includes stops for photography, some sightseeing and a swim in the ocean – net walking time was about 2h15; +-383m; 2 laps): This is walk 42 in the 1st edition of /Graf/, 48 in the 2nd, but in reverse.
+I think the walk is easier to find and follow in this direction.

-If you follow the route from the book just be aware that the initial trail has been rerouted (From the taverna “Omonóia”, which is technically also not a taverna but a kafeneion).
+If you follow the direction from the book just be aware that at least on my last visit the initial trail had been rerouted because of a cave-in (From the taverna “Omonóia”, which is technically also not a taverna but a kafeneion).
 Instead walk along the road until a sharp left bend where you will clearly see new waymarks appearing.

 Out of the ravine, just follow the dirt road.
-Cross the main road and continue on your favorite goat traces until you bump into (from your left hand side) an old stone road (almost, in places) that will take you up and directly into the old ghost town.
+Cross the main road and continue on your favorite goat traces until you bump into (from your left hand side) an old stone “road” (or almost, in places…) that will take you up and directly into the old ghost town.

 Down again from Mikro Horio you can just stroll along the dirt road, then fork left twice and look for waymarks again on your right hand side (a chapel is on your left).